linuxlawson/texpert/README.md

- This is my first project using Tkinter (thought I should mention that)
+ This is my first project using Tkinter (thought I should mention that).